andrewdyates/geo_downloader/README.md

 * platform_id: str of GEO GPL Platform Accession ID;
     required only when multiple platforms are associated with the same study
 * outdir: str of path to output directory.
 Defaults to current working directory.
-* normalize: [default=True] bool if to perform quantile normalization on data matrix.
-Disabling normalize also prevents parsing and loading the text matrix as a numpy object.
-Thus, `*.normed.tab`, `*.normed.masked.pkl`, and `*.varlist.txt` will also not be saved.
-Set `normalize=False` to conserve memory and processor time in a constrained environment like a web server.

 About
 -----------